buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_2_Deploy_To_Real_Testnet.md

 ## 🕸️ Testnets

 We're not going to be deploying to the "Ethereum mainnet" until the very end.
 Why?
 Because it costs real $ and it's not worth messing up!
 We're going to start with a "testnet" which is a clone of "mainnet" but it uses fake $ so we can test stuff out as much as we want.
-But, it's important to know that testnets are run by actual miners and mimic real-world scenarios.
+But, it's important to know that testnets are run by actual validators and mimic real-world scenarios.

 This is awesome because we can test our application in a real-world scenario where we're actually going to:

 1\.
 Broadcast our transaction

 2\.
-Wait for it to be picked up by actual miners
+Wait for it to be picked up by actual validator

 3\.
-Wait for it to be mined
+Wait for it to be validated

 4\.
-Wait for it to be broadcasted back to the blockchain telling all the other miners to update their copies
+Wait for it to be broadcasted back to the blockchain telling all the other nodes to update their copies

 So, you'll be doing all this within the next few lessons :).